thehelvijs/Caffeinated/README.md

 - Caffeinated has to be started before opening OBS.
 Or if OBS has been started, after running Caffeinated - in Browser Source properties "Refresh cache of current page" has to be clicked.
 - Unfollow -> follow gives alert.
 Can be abused by viewers.
 - Empty donation message gives default message from donation test -> should be left empty.
+- If more localhost links are open, audio plays for every window and becomes distorted/loud.
+Have to limit to 1 window.

 ## For developers